2023 Best Value Allied Health Professions Bachelor's Degree Schools in the New England Region

 Full Allied Health Professions at Keene State College Report

-Southern Connecticut State University did quite well in this year’s ranking of the best places for allied health professions students to get a bachelor’s degree.
-It came in at #6 on the list.
-Located in the medium-sized city of New Haven, SCSU is a public college with a moderately-sized student population.
+Southern Connecticut State University landed the #6 spot in the 2023 rankings for the best value bachelor’s degree allied health professions programs.
+Located in the city of New Haven, SCSU is a public school with a medium-sized student population.

 Read full report on Allied Health Professions at Rhode Island College

-Out-of-state tuition fees for undergraduate students at Endicott are $37,776 per year.
+Endicott undergraduate students pay an average of $37,776 in tuition and fees each year.
 The average amount in student loans that allied health majors at Endicott take out while working on their Bachelor's Degree is $22,700.

 Vermont Technical College ranked #10 on this year’s Best Value Allied Health Professions Bachelor’s Degree Schools in the New England Region list.
-Located in the remote area of Randolph, Vermont Tech is a public college with a small student population.
+Located in the remote area of Randolph, Vermont Tech is a public school with a small student population.

-Full Allied Health Professions at Vermont Technical College Report
+Read full report on Allied Health Professions at Vermont Technical College

 Best Allied Health Professions Colleges by State